Monday night is club night

 All members are welcome to come down for a sociable knock around on Monday evenings.
 We play round robin format, typically 20 minutes per game or best of 3.
 Lights are on from 7.00 every Monday – the cost is £2 per person for members and £4 for non members to cover lighting.
 The first night is FREEEEEEE.

-The club is currently running internal leagues consisting of four divisions.
+The club is currently running internal leagues consisting of five divisions.
 All members of each division play each other over a 1 month period and add the end of the period there will be promotion and relegation between divisions.
 Members wishing to join the next league period can sign up in the club house or e-mail us.

 Annual scratch club championship